 Ranging from light switches, smart home thermostats, connected tea pots to other everyday machines, the number of connected objects will soon reach to 20.8 billion by 2020 ( as predicted by Gartner) and if all these connected things suffer from the security flaw than an unmitigated disaster is soon waiting to happen.
 So, in order to avoid it, following precautions can be taken.

 Botnets spread by exploiting vulnerabilities in software and hardware and many companies producing IoT devices do not have the capabilities to find and address these vulnerabilities in their products.
-The Bug Bounty Programs help the companies to do independent cyber security research and finding out the vulnerabilities.
-The companies like Microsoft, Uber to small businesses, all can take advantage of this program to secure their products from botnet attacks.
+The Bug Bounty Programs help companies to do independent cyber security research and find out the vulnerabilities.
+The companies like Microsoft, and Uber to small businesses, can take advantage of this program to secure their products from botnet attacks.

-Markets are being flooded with the devices which on connection with the internet increases your convenience manifold and all these devices have their own IP address with little or no in-built security.
+Markets are being flooded with devices which on connected to the internet increasing your convenience manifold and all these devices have their own IP address with little or no in-built security.
 Even the users neglect the basic step of stepping up a password for the devices.
-Here, the hacker gets easy chance to create or use a botnet in your device.
+Here, the hacker gets an easy chance to create or use a botnet on your device.
 Sometimes, the companies hardwired the default passwords into the devices making it impossible for users to change into something unique after purchase.
 Therefore, it is advised to the sellers to always keep the flexibility to set a unique id and password for the devices bought by buyers and indeed, buyers should strictly do so.

-The vendors of the IoT devices can actually gain the trust of their customers by establishing a life-long support window for their devices.
-Here, the buyers get information of how to proceed with their device and further protect it in case of any detection of a botnet attack.
+The vendors of IoT devices can actually gain the trust of their customers by establishing a life-long support window for their devices.
+Here, the buyers get information on how to proceed with their device and further protect it in case of any detection of a botnet attack.

 Thus, we see mitigating the risk of botnets requires some basic action.
-It is more about being aware and keeps a check at all levels of the product development or use.
+It is more about being aware and keeping a check at all levels of product development or use.